Battle of Elizabeth City: Background

 At the outset of the American Civil War, the Union sought to implement its Anaconda Plan to isolate and defeat the Confederacy.
 The crucial first step was to blockade the Confederate coast to prevent access to Europe; this was relatively easy, as the pre-war navy was almost entirely from the Union states.
 The Union then sought to use its naval advantage to advance the rest of the Anaconda Plan by cutting parts of the Confederacy off from one another.

 Elizabeth City lies near the mouth of the Pasquotank River, where it flows into Albemarle Sound from the north.
 North of the city is the Dismal Swamp Canal.
 To the east is the southern segment of the Albemarle and Chesapeake Canal, separated from the Pasquotank River by only a narrow neck of land.
+(Note: The Dismal Swamp Canal begins a little less than 9 mi from Cobb's Point as the crow flies, but almost twice that measured along the river.
+From Cobb's Point to the Albemarle and Chesapeake Canal is 12 mi in a straight line, almost three times that by water.)
 Much of the food and forage delivered from North Carolina to southeastern Virginia was transported along these two canals.
 In particular, Norfolk, Virginia depended upon continued access to the canals for its subsistence.
 So long as the North Carolina Sounds remained in Confederate hands, Norfolk could be well supplied despite the blockading efforts of the Union Navy at the mouth of the Chesapeake Bay.

 That changed, however, in early February 1862.
 In a battle fought on 7–8 February, the joint operation of a Union Army division under Major General Ambrose E. Burnside and a naval flotilla under Flag Officer Louis M. Goldsborough captured Roanoke Island, a position in Croatan Sound that had previously shielded the sounds from Federal encroachment.
 Earlier, Union ships trying to enforce the blockade on the canals would have had to enter Pamlico Sound through Hatteras Inlet, then pass several Confederate batteries on Roanoke Island before they could get into Albemarle Sound.
 With the elimination of the batteries, however, all that stood in the way of the Union Navy was the Mosquito Fleet of the Confederate States Navy.